RULES AND REGULATIONS

 1.3 In consideration for the payment of the entry fee, Ultra Race Romania, short named further URR allows you to enter the Race subject to the Terms and Conditions of these Rules and Regulations.

-1.4 Anyone between the ages of 21 and 70 years can compete in URR
+1.4 Anyone between the age of 18 and 70 years can compete in URR

 1.5 The concept of URR is that competitors leave the starting line and run / walk, by following course markers, through a number of checkpoints to the finishing line of each stage as quickly as they can.
 Competitors must provide and carry on their own food, gear and clothing as stated in the Mandatory Equipment List, and will be provided with a ration of water and a place in a tent at night.
 Competitors are supported by professional medical and operations teams.
 Otherwise, no outside assistance is permitted.
 Competitors can finish at any time before the cut-off time.
 If any competitor does not finish before the cut-off time then that competitor cannot receive a Finisher’s medal.
 He/she can continue the remaining stage(s) but will not appear in the final rankings.
 The competitors who from whatever reasons decide not to run, can stay in camps and provide help as volunteers for the remaining duration of the race.
 However, if they decide to leave the race, then the Organizers transfer them to the host town of Buzau, where they are solely responsible for finding (paying) for accommodation or even change plane tickets should they want heading home.